Haute Baby Rooms

 Designing a baby room can be daunting: it should reflect the parent’s aesthetic but be tailored to a baby’s needs.
 At the same time, it should be timeless.
-Here are some tips for a not-so-baby-ish, stylish baby room.
+Here are some tips for a not-so-baby-ish, baby room:

-- Themes are usually a bad idea.
-Use your favorite themes only as inspiration, and imply your ideas throughout colors and finishes.
+Themes are usually a bad idea.
+Use your favorite themes only as inspiration and imply your ideas throughout colors and finishes.
 Subtly.
 Small, hinted details, muted color schemes, or toy accents will leave a cute gesture without going overboard.

-- A great chandelier and rug take a baby room to the next level.
+A great chandelier and rug take a baby room to the next level.
 Talk about style meeting comfort.
 Both need to fit the room proportionally and aesthetically.

-- Go for quality.
+Go for quality.
 Baby rooms don’t have to be plastic and linen.
-Go for chic by including real art, a great lamp and good looking fabrics.
+Go for chic by including real art, a great lamp and good-looking fabrics.
 Remember: the baby will grow!
 Imagine a young adult might eventually sleep in this room, so as a big picture reminder, don’t emphasis ‘baby’ as much as you should emphasis a reliable space for an easy transition in the future.